-The United States of America, land of the free, and apparently the land of the Smiths as well.
-Ancestry.com, a Genealogy website, released data showing the most common surnames in every state, and it turned out Smith pretty much takes the gold medal with it being the most popular last name in 45 states!
+The United States of America, “Land of the Free,” and apparently the land of the Smiths as well.
+Ancestry.com released data from their genealogists showing the most common surnames based on historical records in every state, and it turned out Smith pretty much takes the gold medal with it being the most popular last name in 45 states!

-Still, it seems pretty impressive that so many states have the same last name.
+Still, it seems pretty impressive that so many states have the same last family names.
 With Williams, Johnson, Anderson, and Miller dominating the charts, it’s crazy to think, “could we all be related?”
-Totally joking, I know that’s not how things work, but this definitely shows how family history, immigration, and geography play a role in shaping a name across the United States.
-So, is your name on the map?
+Totally joking, I know that’s not how things work, but this definitely shows how family history, immigration, and geography play a role in shaping the most common last names across the United States.
+So, is your family tree name on the map?

 Editor’s note: This article was originally published on October 4, 2018.